JMRI/JMRI/scripts/HOWTO-distribution.md

 - Merge all relevant [PRs in the JMRI/website repository](https://github.com/JMRI/website/pulls) to ensure release note draft is up to date

+- Copy the release note body from help/en/releasenotes/current-draft-note.shtml in the JMRI/JMRI repository into the actual release note in website repository:
+     JMRI/help/en/releasenotes/current-draft-note.shtml
+     website/releasenote/jmri4.15.3.shtml

 - Create the _next_ release note, so that people will document new (overlapping) changes there.
 Best way to do this is to copy the current release note now, before you prune out all the headers and other info where changes weren't made.
 (We need to work through automation of version number values below) (If you're creating a production version, its release note is made from a merge of the features of all the test releases; also create the *.*.1 note for the next test release)

 ```